YuanGongND/ReMASC/README.md

 ## Replay Settings

 For each replay source recording collected by each source recorder, we replay it multiple times with different playback devices.
 In indoor environment 2 and the vehicle environment, the position of the playback device is identical to the subject’s position.
 In the outdoor environment and indoor environment 1, we also replay it in different positions.
 To keep the data collection effort reasonable, each replay source recording is replayed in 1 to 3 randomly selected replay settings, while the replay settings are normally distributed.
 All replay recordings and genuine recordings are collected in the same environments with similar volume.
 Further, for each recording environment, we did our best to make everything in the environment identical for both genuine recordings and replay recordings.

-## Release Note
-We are currently working on the data releasing, due to the large data volume, it might take some time.
-Any question, please contact Mr. Yuan Gong ygong1@nd.edu.